The solution What Does GDPR for Schools solution DO?

 This means that a school should consider whether they match one of the 3 criteria that the GDPR says requires a Data Protection Officer.
 These are if the school;

 - is a public authority (except for courts acting in their judicial capacity);

-- carries out large-scale systematic monitoring of individuals (for example, online behaviour tracking); or
+- carries out large-scale systematic monitoring of individuals (for example, online behavior tracking); or

-- carries out large-scale processing of special categories of data or data relating to criminal convictions and offences.
+- carries out large-scale processing of special categories of data or data relating to criminal convictions and offenses.

 Schools that are part of an academy group and think there is a need for a Data Protection Officer could look at employing a Data Protection Officer as a group.
 Whatever the school decides, it is clear that the safety and security of children’s personal data that schools are responsible for is of paramount importance.